George Clarke's Amazing Spaces

 George Clarke's Amazing Spaces is a British television series that first aired on Channel 4 on 23 October 2012.
-In 2015 it was nominated for BAFTA Best Feature.
+In 2015, it was nominated for the BAFTA Best Feature award.

 Background

-The show follows people who turn unconventional things, such as old boats, into places to live, with a particular emphasis on creative use of small spaces.
-It is presented by George Clarke.
+The show follows people who transform unconventional things, such as old boats, into places to live, with a particular emphasis on the creative use of small spaces.
+The show is presented by George Clarke.
 The spin-off is titled Shed of the Year.